mgrebenets/mgrebenets.github.io/_posts/2014-05-29-build-android-in-the-cloud.md

     --filter ${FILTER}
 {% endhighlight %}

+### Project Specific SDK Update
+If you have various Android project, each with it's own requirements for Android packages, it would be reasonable to add Android SDK update task to the project's build configuration.
+We are using Gradle, so here's an example of Gradle task

+{% highlight bash %}
+task updateSDK(type: Exec) {
+    ext.filter = "tool,platform-tool,android-20,build-tools-20.0.0,android-19,build-tools-19.1.0,build-tools-19.0.1,extra-android-support,extra-android-m2repository,extra-google-m2repository,extra-google-google_play_services,extra-google-google_play_services_froyo"
+    commandLine "sh", "-c", "( sleep 5 && while [ 1 ]; do sleep 1; echo y; done ) \
+    | android update sdk --no-ui --all \
+    --filter ${filter}"
+}
+{% endhighlight %}

+### Caveats
 The last and very annoying bit, is that this script seems to update packages even if they are already installed.
 At the moment I have no clue what's causing this behavior and what's the best workaround.
 When it comes to running this script on one of the Bamboo agents in the cloud it doesn't really matter, but when the script runs on one and only Mac build agent we have - this really slows down each build.